-Covariational reasoning plays with dynamic mental operation and it is one of the ways to describe pre-service teachers' understanding in rate of change since it can help to act as evidence in visualizing student teacher knowledge on the rate of change.
-It is considered as one of the best ways to understand student teachers' knowledge of rate of change by seeking into their explanation or reasoning skills (Carlson et al., 2002; Carlson et al., 2010; Thompson & Carlson, 2017).
+Covariational reasoning plays with dynamic mental operation and its one of the ways to describe pre-service teachers' understanding in rate of change since it can help to act as evident in order to visualized student teacher knowledge in rate of change.
+It considered as one of the best ways to understand student teachers' knowledge of rate of change by seeking into their explanation or reasoning skills (Carlson et al., 2002; Carlson, Oehrtman, & Engelke, 2010; Thompson & Carlson, 2017).
 In this regard, the covariational reasoning framework by Carlson et al. (2002) was established and pioneered in order to facilitate the individual's knowledge in modelling functional relationship of a situation involving rate of change.
-Carlson et al. (2002) also defined covariational reasoning as a "coordinating two varying quantities while attending to the ways in which they change in relation to each other" (p.
+Carlson et al. (2002) also established definition of covariational reasoning as a "coordinating two varying quantities while attending to the ways in which they change in relation to each other" (p.
 357).
 This covariational reasoning ability gained by the individuals enable them to perceive the coordination of changes that simultaneously take place between the quantities.
 This is a crucial starting point to interpret rate of change as a functional relationship (Carlson et al., 2002; Çetin, 2009).
-Plus, this ability of reasoning is considered as a basis in calculus foundation since it acknowledges how rate of change works (Thompson, 1994).
+Plus, this ability of reasoning is considered as a basis in calculus foundation since it acknowledging of how rate of change works (Thompson, 1994).

-In the framework provided by Carlson et al. (2002), five mental actions of covariational reasoning are shown in Table 1 below.
-The description of mental action and its behaviours are classified into the associated mental action that are demonstrated by student teacher as he or she engages in covariation tasks.
-Afterwards, the student teacher is sorted into the level of classification based on the overall image presented in order to support the mental actions that he or she exhibited in the covariation task.
-The level of covariation classification provided in Table 2 contains five distinct developmental levels.
-The student teacher's covariational reasoning ability is said to reach a given level of developmental when it supports the mental actions associated with that level and the actions associated with all its lower levels.
+In Carlson et al. (2002) framework, they provided five mental actions of covariational reasoning shown in Table 1 below.
+The description of mental action and its behaviours are classified into the associated mental action that are demonstrated by student teacher as he or she engage in covariation tasks.
+Afterwards, the student teacher is labelling into the level of classification based on the overall image presented in order to support the mental actions that he or she exhibited in the covariation task.
+The level of covariation classification provided in Table 2 contains five distinct developmental level.
+The student teacher's covariational reasoning ability is said to reach a given level of developmental when it supports the mental actions associated with that level and the actions associated with all its lower level.